queuestack/nanodegree-myreads/README.md

 ├── SEARCH_TERMS.md # The whitelisted short collection of available search terms for you to use with your app.
 ├── package.json # npm package manager file.
 It's unlikely that you'll need to modify this.
 ├── public
-│   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
-    ├── App.css # Styles for your app.
-Feel free to customize this as you desire.
     ├── App.js # This is the root of your app.
 Contains static HTML right now.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── Book.js # Book component for home and search page